Siege of Goražde

 The siege of Goražde (Opsada Goražda; Опсада Горажда) refers to engagements during the Bosnian War (1992–95) in and around the town of Goražde in eastern Bosnia.

 On 4 May 1992, Goražde was besieged by the Army of Republika Srpska (VRS).
 It was attacked from three sides - from the north, the south and the east.
-The Muslim majority towns in close proximity to Goražde, such as Foča, Rogatica and Višegrad had already been taken by the Yugoslav People's Army in the earlier months of 1992, leaving only the Muslim stronghold of Goražde left in the southern Bosnian Podrinje region.
-Goražde was one of six Bosniak enclaves, alongside Bihać, Sarajevo, Srebrenica, Tuzla and Žepa, to be surrounded and besieged by the Bosnian Serb Army.
+The Muslim majority towns in close proximity to Goražde, such as Foča, Rogatica and Višegrad had already been taken by the Yugoslav People's Army (JNA) in the earlier months of 1992, leaving only the Muslim stronghold of Goražde in the southern Bosnian Podrinje region.
+After the Dayton Agreement was signed to end the war, the enclave was connected to the rest of Bosnia.

 Background

 Goražde is a small town in eastern Bosnia close to the Serbian border.
-According to the 1991 Socialist Federal Republic of Yugoslavia census, Goražde (including the present-day Novo Goražde) had a population of 37,573, 26,296 of which were Bosnian Muslims (or Bosniaks) and 9,843 Serbs.
-This figure showed that the majority of the population were Bosniaks, with the rest being Serbs.
+According to the 1991 Socialist Federal Republic of Yugoslavia census, Goražde (including the present-day Novo Goražde) had a population of 37,573, 26,296 of which were Bosniaks and 9,843 Serbs.
 The town of Goražde itself was inhabited by 16,273 people when Bosnia and Herzegovina declared independence from Yugoslavia in 1992.

+The Serbs established the RAM Plan, developed by the State Security Administration (SDB) and a group of selected Serb officers of the JNA with the purpose of organizing Serbs outside Serbia, consolidating control of the fledgling SDP, and the prepositioning of arms and ammunition.
+Alarmed, the Assembly of the Republic of Bosnia and Herzegovina adopted the Resolution on the Sovereignty of Bosnia and Herzegovina on 15 October 1991, shortly followed by the establishment of the Serbian National Assembly by the Bosnian Serbs.

-On 9 Jan 1992, a Bosnian Serb state was declared, ahead of the 29 February–1 March referendum on independence.
+In January of 1992, Bosnian Serb state was declared, ahead of the 29 February–1 March referendum on independence.
 Later renamed the Republika Srpska, it developed its own military as the JNA withdrew from Croatia and handed over its weapons, equipment and 55,000 troops to the newly created Bosnian Serb army.
 By 1 March, Bosnian Serb forces set up barricades in Sarajevo and elsewhere and later that month Bosnian Serb artillery began shelling the town of Bosanski Brod.
 By 4 April, Sarajevo was shelled.
-In May 1992, the ground forces of Bosnian Serb state officially became known as the Army of Republika Srpska (Serbian: Vojska Republike Srpske, VRS).
+In May 1992, the ground forces of Bosnian Serb state officially became known as the Army of Republika Srpska.
 By the end of 1992, the VRS held seventy percent of Bosnia and Herzegovina.

 At the outbreak of the war, eastern Bosnia, a Bosniak-majority territory before the war, was subjected to ethnic cleansing operations and numerous atrocities involving murder, rape on a massive scale, plundering, and forced relocation by Serb forces and paramilitary gangs.
 Taking place throughout the municipalities of Srebrenica, Vlasenica, Rogatica, Bratunac, Višegrad, Zvornik and Foča, the purpose of these operations was to create in eastern Bosnia a contiguous Serb-controlled land having a common border with Serbia.